EberlyODL/chem110/week-9/vapor-pressure.md

 # Vapor Pressure

 Vapor pressure, like boiling point and $$\Delta H_{vap}$$, depends on the strength of intermolecular forces (IMF) present between particles.
 Vapor pressure defined as the pressure exerted by a vapor in equilibrium with its liquid or solid phase in a sealed container at a given temperature.
 Essentially, some molecules at the surface in a liquid (or solid) will have enough energy to "escape" to the gas phase.
-This gas exerts a pressure known as the vapor pressure.
+This vapor exerts a pressure known as the vapor pressure.
 (Pressure is a force caused by molecular collisions and we will explore pressure more in Chapter 12.)

 [ciscode|rev=1|tool=elmsmedia|item=3730|entity_type=node|render=display_mode|display_mode=mediavideo]